-The OASIS Center is located in the large grey modular building directly behind the cafeteria at the main campus.
-Available in the OASIS are computers, a study area with chairs, coffee maker, microwave oven, small refrigerator, free books on federal benefits for veterans and dependents, brochures, and valuable information regarding the GI Bill, tuition waivers, disability benefits, and more.
+The OASIS Center is located in the large grey modular building directly behind the cafeteria at the Danielson campus.
+Available in the OASIS are computers, a study area with chairs, coffee maker, microwave oven, small refrigerator, television, dvd player, free books on federal benefits for veterans and dependents, brochures, and valuable information regarding the GI BILL®, tuition waivers, disability benefits, and more.
 The space offers privacy for veterans to meet with various service providers who come to campus.

 Military Friendly School

 QVCC has been named to the 2019-2020 Military Friendly Schools list by Victory Media magazine, a leader in the world of military education and post-military employment.
 The list honors the 15 percent of the country’s colleges and universities that do the most to welcome military veterans and enhance their experience as students.
 This is the ninth consecutive year that QVCC has been named to this elite list.

 Not only did QVCC hold its distinction as a Gold Status Millitary Friendly School in 2019-2020, we exceeded this honor and were recognized as a Top 10 Military Friendly School ranked #5 in the small community college category.